jsjoeio/joeprevite.com/content/2020-04-27-rendering-a-list-in-graphql-and-reasonreact/index.md

 1. Rates either returns an array or `null` so we need to switch on it
    1. If it returns some data, we map over that data
    2. If it returns no data, we return an empty array
-2. Mapping over rates, we switch on rate because it could be a value or `null`
+2. Mapping over rates, we have rate. we pipe that through `Option.flatMap`
-   1. If we have a rate, we move into currency
+3. We pipe that through `Option.mapWithDefault` which does this:
-   2. If we don't, we return `null`
+   1. By default, we return `React.null`
-3. With the `currency`, we switch on some data or none
-   1. With some, we can finally use the currency string inside a `<p>` tag
+   2. Otherwise with data, we can finally use the currency string inside a `<p>` tag
-   2. With no data, we return `null`

 Struggling through this, I realized a few gaps in my knowledge:

 - I wasn't comfortable with pattern matching in Reason
 - I didn't understand the option type
 - I didn't know about utilities like `Belt`

 Once I received an explanation from members of the Reason community and suggestions, I saw my data rendered on the screen and it felt magical.

-If you want to see this code in the original repo, you can view the source at [this commit](https://github.com/jsjoeio/goal-app/blob/fd518d581491297ff34c9e18635d19ae11ccec2f/src/Components/Example.re).
+If you want to see this code in the original repo, you can view the source at [this commit](https://github.com/jsjoeio/goal-app/blob/3881216e9c5ef52d46916d95898f4151e419f982/src/Components/Example.re).

 ## Summary